 If you manage to get onto the island to explore it for yourself you’ll find a few modern amenities that cater to visitors, such as the restaurant and bar near the ferry jetty.
 But the best reason to go there is to just get out and explore it on foot.
 That’s really the only way you’re going to get to see the majority of the bird species that live on Eigg, and if you take your binoculars you’ll be in for a treat as the island has breeding populations of falcons, kestrels, owls and even golden eagles swooping over the majority of its landscape.
 It really is a fantastic place to visit if you’re a bird-watcher, or even if you’ve just got a love of the great outdoors.

-Isles of St. Kilda
+3. The Isles of St. Kilda

 If you’re looking to get away from the tourist hordes you can’t go far wrong with a trip to the spectacular volcanic archipelago of St. Kilda.
 Situated off the western edge of the Outer Hebrides, St. Kilda is comprised of the four separate islands of Hirta, Dun, Soay and Boreray, with the largest island of Hirta being the destination most favoured by the few tourists who actually manage to get to the islands.

-Travel to this remote part of Scotland involves a fair bit of travel due to the fact that it’s located over 40 miles west of North Uist (which already lies on the edge of the Outer Hebrides), although the biggest St. Kilda tour operator departs from the slightly nearer Isle of Skye, which is still a relatively remote destination to travel to.
+Getting to this remote part of Scotland involves a fair bit of travel due to the fact that it’s located over 40 miles west of North Uist (which already lies on the edge of the Outer Hebrides), although the biggest St. Kilda tour operator departs from the slightly nearer Isle of Skye, which is still a relatively remote destination to travel to.
 But the journey is well worth it.